harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 Displays an overview of **Total Tests**, number of **Selected Tests**, total **Duration** of all tests, and **Time Saved**.

-**Duration** reflects the sum of all test durations collected as-is from the JUnit report.
-These values corresponds with the CPU time, and it is possible that the sum of these times may exceed the total pipeline execution time.
+**Duration** reflects the sum of CPU time taken for all tests to complete.
+The values are collected as-is from the JUnit report, and they don't correspond with wall clock time.
+In contrast, the pipeline execution time is a measure of wall clock time.
+Therefore, it is possible that the **Duration** may exceed the total pipeline execution time.

 #### Test Execution Result